docwire/docwire/README.md

 <a name="features"></a>
 ## Features

+Features marked **(planned)** are on the public roadmap and may not be fully available in the current release.

 - **Secure and privacy-preserving data processing** - all operations can be done locally without sending data to the cloud
 - Able to extract/import and export **text, images, formatting, and metadata along with annotations**
 - **Data can be transformed** between import and export (filtering, aggregating, translation, text classification, sentiment analysis, named entity recognition etc).